FollyMaddy/RetroPie-Share/pc98/Policenauts [for Neko Project II]/readme.md

 md5sum : 9dec4162320ec70fa8701a270cd36124

-fix without IPS_patch : remove the "umb" (upper memmory block) in the config.sys
+manually fix without IPS_patch : remove the "umb" (upper memmory block) in the config.sys

 - boot with "Policenauts [for Neko Project II].hdi" to get into DOS